 Climbing roses are a striking addition to a garden or home.
-They are used to adorn trellises, arches, and the sides of houses, and some large varieties can grow 20 or even 30 feet (6 to 9 meters) tall with proper support.
+They are used to adorn trellises, arches, and the sides of houses, and some large varieties can grow 20 or even 30 feet (6-9 m.) tall with proper support.
 Subgroups within this large category include trailing climbers, ramblers, and climbers that fall under other groups of roses, such as climbing hybrid tea roses.

 Zone 8 Climbing Roses

 Climbing roses for zone 8 include the following varieties and many more:

 New Dawn – A rambler with light pink flowers, highly rated in rose trials at the Georgia Experiment Station.